fukamachi/mondo/README.md

 # mondo

 This is a simple Common Lisp REPL, just like SLIME REPL that works on terminal.
 It's not intended to achieve the same behavior, but it aims to provide its functionality outside of Emacs.

+Not only evaluating Lisp forms in the REPL, it also relays the communication with a Swank server between different protocol servers over TCP.
+See [Editor Integration](#editor-integration) for the detail.

 ## Prequisite